1. Lack of curb appeal

 To cast the broadest possible net for buyers, it's smart to strike wall displays, posters and other visuals that could offend.

 That might mean anything from a nude sculpture to a banner celebrating your favorite NFL team.
 A Hillary Clinton bobblehead is as much of a danger as a signed, showcased copy of "The Art of the Deal."

 "Any décor that may be controversial or sensitive to others, such as political memorabilia, military or religious icons, tend to turn people off," says Julie Dana, The Home Stylist in East Aurora, New York.

 Hagley agrees: "If you have one culture that does not embrace another culture, it can be a deal-killer."

-Solution: Keep it neutral and upbeat or delete.
+Solution: Keep decor neutral and upbeat, or get rid of the item.

 As a homeowner, you've lived with a number of household flaws and mechanical nuisances so long that you no longer notice them.
 Unfortunately, prospective buyers will.

 "One of the biggest things that turns off buyers is any maintenance that needs to be done," says Dana, who's also the co-author of The Complete Idiot’s Guide to Staging Your Home to Sell.

 "If right away, in the first few seconds of seeing the house, those potential buyers are starting a chore list, the sale is gone," she says.
 "It could be anything from cracks in the wall to a loose doorknob."

 Solution: Fix them.
 Now.